Beyond Vintage Rotation: Bias-Free Sparse Representation Learning with Oracle Inference: Introduction

 This bias makes it particularly challenging to establish statistical guarantees for the rotation methods.
 For the widely used varimax rotation, only very recently have \citet{Rohe2020VintageFA} and \citet{bing2023optimal} established consistency by showing that the bias vanishes to $0$ as $q$ grows under certain distributional assumptions on $\bA^*$ (see Remark~\ref{remark_bias_magni} for further discussions).
 These results, however, guarantee point estimation only.
 Valid inference, including the construction of confidence intervals and hypothesis testing, is generally precluded because the bias is deterministic and can be of the same order as the estimation error.
 Moreover, due to the deterministic nature of the bias, it cannot be corrected by any data-driven debiasing procedure with the point estimation, for varimax or other vintage rotation criteria.

-Another outstanding limitation is that the statistical guarantees for rotation methods that accommodate correlated latent variables.
-While varimax assumes uncorrelated latent variables, correlated ones are frequently encountered and preferred in many applications~\citep[e.g.][]{thurstone1947vectors,kline2023principles,cui2025identifiability}.
+{ Another outstanding limitation is that statistical guarantees for rotation methods allowing correlated latent variables remain limited.} While varimax assumes uncorrelated latent variables, correlated ones are frequently encountered and preferred in many applications~\citep[e.g.][]{thurstone1947vectors,kline2023principles,cui2025identifiability}.
 However, allowing correlations among latent variables introduces a major challenge of latent variable collapse, in which the latent variables can become highly collinear after rotation~\citep{browne2001overview}.
 This potential for collinearity leads to numerical instability in computing the rotation and greatly complicates theoretical analysis.
-Together with the issue of non-estimable bias, to our knowledge, no existing method can provably recover sparse representations when latent variables are correlated.
+Due to these challenges, to our knowledge, no existing method can provably recover sparse representations when latent variables are correlated.